Contact Info

 Seek medical advice if hoarseness persists beyond six weeks, if you experience sudden loss of voice, painful breathing, or difficulty swallowing liquids, as these may indicate vocal cord paralysis or other complications.

-Pet Scan to Detect Cancer – What You Need to Know
+Turmeric and Breast Cancer Risk: What You Need to Know

 Medical Health Zone